 We depend on our brain for a large part of our daily function and an injury to the brain can alter our abilities for the short term and long term.
 Injuries can affect any age group, culture and race in any geographical region, without warning.
-Brain injury planning, coordination and service delivery must address broad needs across the life span.
-Every year, millions of people in the United States suffer brain injuries.
-In Washington state, it is estimated that at least 30.000 individuals experience a brain injury each year.
-Conservative estimates indicate that 145,000 people in Washington state live with a longterm disability as a result of brain injury.
-(2019, Centers for Disease Control and Prevention)
+Conservative estimates indicate that 145,000 people in Washington State live with a long-term disability because of brain injury.